elven-js/elven.js/README.md

 - basic structures for transaction payload
 - sync the network on page load
 - querying the smart contracts (without tools for result parsing yet)
+- support for guarded transactions using MultiversX 2FA solutions

 ### What will it do soon?
 (TODO):